 This project will be managed through councils Public Art Framework.
 An Onkaparinga Public Art Reference Team will be formed to shortlist interested artists.
 This team will include representatives from the Christies Beach Primary School and the Christies Beach Business and Tourism Association.

-It is anticipated that an artist brief will be open for submissions early 2020shortlisting to occur in February 2020..
+It is anticipated that an artist brief will be open for submissions early 2020shortlisting to occur in February 2020.

 Council will keep any traffic disruptions during the artwork installation phase to a minimum.
 At this stage, with the art outcome unknown there is no traffic management information available.